 UFC action returns this weekend with another stacked card.
-The Cloudbet Blog, led by @MMAdamMartin takes a look at the UFC 263: Two title fights top the 14-fight card, which includes the first five-round, non-title, non-main event bout in promotional history.
+The Cloudbet Blog, led by @MMAdamMartin takes a look at UFC 263: Two title fights top the 14-fight card, which includes the first five-round, non-title, non-main event bout in promotional history.
 It should be an incredible night.
 Here, we’re focussed on the three big fights, though the event is stacked from bottom to top.

 Israel Adesanya vs. Marvin Vettori - Middleweight title bout

 Israel Adesanya to win 1.39: Israel Adesanya is the UFC middleweight champion.
 The 31-year-old New Zealand native won the first 20 fights of his career before losing for the first time in his last outing, when he dropped a unanimous decision to Jan Blachowicz in a failed bid for the UFC light heavyweight crown.
 The fight against Blachowicz showed the biggest flaw in Adesanya’s game - his takedown defense.
 However, Blachowicz’s weight advantage certainly played a role in helping him land takedowns.
 As far as his striking goes, Adesanya is one of the most technical strikers in the UFC right now.
 He is exceptional in the standup, with a full use of all eight limbs as he looks to batter and stop his opponents.
 He hasn’t been as effective recently, as two of his last three bouts were poor showings against Blachowicz and Yoel Romero - but as we saw in his TKO win over Paulo Costa, when Adesanya is on the top of his game, he’s unstoppable.
 In this fight, he rematches against Vettori, who he beat three years ago by split decision.
 The oddsmakers have Adesanya as a big favorite to defend his belt, but this fight should be close.